What Is EAM, and Why Do Asset-Intensive Businesses Need It

 - Not implementing the correct maintenance strategy

-EAM often involves the use of a computerized maintenance management system (CMMS) software.
-However, EAM software is different in that it focuses on establishing a framework for asset lifecycle management, while CMMS focuses on centralizing data associated with asset management.
+EAM often involves the use of computerized maintenance management systems (CMMS) software.
+However, enterprise asset management software is different in that it focuses on establishing a framework for asset lifecycle management, while CMMS focuses on centralizing data associated with asset management.

 An EAM program provides enterprises with the tools required to help them automate essential tasks for the asset management process.
 Most companies use an EAM solution to increase their ability to track an asset’s lifecycle and optimize its performance.
 That happens by collecting data associated with its use, any malfunctions, costs, and depreciation.

 Let’s go over some essential functions provided by an EAM solution.

 - Work order management — The best way to optimize asset performance is by making sure that equipment gets assigned to the right technician.
 Using your EAM as work order management software makes it easier for asset managers to track any maintenance requests, order repairs, and ensure that planned work gets completed.